 Each pulse of energy penetrates the skin and is absorbed by the tattoo ink.
 As the tattoo ink particles absorb the energy, they heat up and then shatter into tiny fragments.
 Then, over the weeks following treatment, the body’s immune system flushes the tattoo ink particles away from the location, lightening the appearance of the tattoo.
 Each laser treatment breaks down more and more of the tattoo ink until none remains

 Avoid sun exposure to the treatment area throughout the course of your laser treatments.
-If sun exposure is necessary, keep treatment area covered with a non-adherent bandage.
+From patch test through to min 6 week spost last session.
+If sun exposure is necessary, keep the treatment area covered with a non-adherent bandage.
 Avoid prolonged exposure to sunlight, and do not use UV tanning beds at all for four weeks after treatment.

-Once per day use a gentle soap to cleanse treatment area and pat dry.
-To keep the treatment area moist, apply Post Laser Gel or a triple antibiotic ointment twice per day and cover with a non-adherent bandage for 7-10 days post treatment, or until the treatment area is healed.
+Once per day use a gentle water to cleanse treatment area and pat dry.
+To keep the treatment area moist, apply Post Laser advised Fade the Itch ointment twice per day and cover with a non-adherent bandage for 7-10 days post treatment, or until the treatment area is healed.

 If scabbing occurs, it is very important not to pick, shave, rub, scratch or aggressively wash the area to prevent possible scarring.
 If blistering occurs, do not drain blisters.
 Allow them to dry and heal on their own.
 Care should be taken to prevent trauma to the treated area for the first 7-10 days following treatment.

-Physical exercise (aerobics, sport activities) should be discontinued for 1 to 2 days.
+Physical exercise (aerobics, sport activities) should be discontinued for 3 days.
 Rough physical activities (playing football) should be discontinued for 10 days post treatment.

 Do not immerse the treatment area in water for the first three weeks post procedure, or until the skin completely heals.
 This includes bathtubs, Jacuzzis, swimming pools, lakes, the ocean, etc.